 How to stay motivated – Step 2

-No matter how realistic or practical you are about your goals, a long-term happiness can seem very far off when faced with a temptation that offers a short-term reward.
+No matter how realistic or practical you are about your goals, long-term happiness can seem very far off when faced with a temptation that offers a short-term reward.
 Tracking your progress and giving yourself smaller rewards – something that makes you happy but isn’t as expensive – can help you stay motivated.

 For example: If you’re working towards paying off that mortgage by next year, you might want to avoid spending on this year’s Black Friday sales.
 But you’re tempted by the incredibly low prices and are seriously considering buying that new designer jacket, even though it’ll set you back a bit.
 Instead look back at how much you’ve already managed to pay off, think about all the effort you’ve made to get so far, and reward yourself with a new haircut or dessert instead.